Wednesday, December 14, 2016

 Verhoeven continues making films with the same quality and freedom in Europe and in Hollywood as well.

-Many directors have successfully explored this genre with sex, violence, and fetishism.
-Like: Vicente Aranda’s “Amantes/Lovers: A True Story,” Bigas Luna’s “The Chambermaid on the Titanic,” Luis Buñuel’s “Susana” and “Belle de Jour,” and François Ozon’s “Criminal Lovers” and “Young & Beautiful.”
+Many directors have successfully explored this genre with sex, violence, and fetishism, such as Vicente Aranda’s “Amantes/Lovers: A True Story,” Bigas Luna’s “The Chambermaid on the Titanic,” Luis Buñuel’s “Susana” and “Belle de Jour,” and François Ozon’s “Criminal Lovers” and “Young & Beautiful.”

 Verhoeven’s experience in Hollywood makes “Elle” unfold with perfect cinematography, fast-paced editing, and elongated moments that enhance the actors’ performances to a whole new level of importance.